Factorization for non-symmetric operators and exponential H-theorem: Introduction

-Here we finally answer this question for the full Boltzmann equation for hard spheres (or cutoff hard potentials), in the same setting as in~\cite{Desvillettes-Villani-EB}, that is under some {\it a priori} regularity assumptions (Sobolev norms and polynomial moments bounds).
-This is based on the idea of connecting the nonlinear theory in \cite{Desvillettes-Villani-EB} with the linearized theory developped in \cite{MNeu} and it makes crucial use of our new method for enlarging the space of decay estimates on semigroups.
-This hence answers the main question raised by Villani in \cite[Subsection~1.8, page 62]{Reza-Villani}.
+In the present paper we answer this question for the full Boltzmann equation for hard spheres in the torus.
+We work in the same setting as in~\cite{Desvillettes-Villani-EB}, that is under some {\it a priori} regularity assumptions (Sobolev norms and polynomial moments bounds).
+We are able to connect the nonlinear theory in \cite{Desvillettes-Villani-EB} with the perturbative stability theory first discovered in \cite{MR0363332} and then revisited with quantitative energy estimates in several works including \cite{MR2013332} and \cite{MNeu}.
+This connexion relies on the development of a perturbative stability theory in natural physical spaces thanks to the abstract extension method.
+Let us mention here the important papers \cite{MR946973,MR900501,MR1215007,MR1338453} which proved for instance nonlinear stability in spaces of the form $L^1_v W^{s,p}_x(1+|v|^k)$ with $s>3/p$ and $k>0$ large enough, by non-constructive methods.

-Let us mention that there is a huge gap between the spatially homogeneous case (where the equation is coercive and the linearized semigroup is self-adjoint or sectorial depending on the functional space) and the spatially inhomogeneous case (where the equation is {\em hypocoercive} and its linearized is neither sectorial, nor even hypoelliptic).
+We emphasize the dramatic gap between the spatially homogeneous situation and the spatially inhomogeneous one.
+In the first case the linearized equation is coercive and the linearized semigroup is self-adjoint or sectorial, whereas in the second case the equation is {\em hypocoercive} and the linearized semigroup is neither sectorial, nor even hypoelliptic.

-The plan of the paper is the following.
-In section~\ref{sec:factorization} we state and prove the abstract factorization theorem for unbounded closed operators.
-Section \ref{sec:resolvent} is devoted to the links between estimates on the resolvent and decay estimates on the semigroup and only in section~\ref{sec:spectr-gap-estim} we can assemble the preceding elements into new estimates showing enlargement of the functional space of the decay of semigroups.
-In sections \ref{sec:FP} and \ref{sec:boltzmann} we apply the abstract method to the linear Boltzmann and Fokker-Planck equations (either spatially homogeneous or in the torus).
-Finally in section \ref{sec:NLBE} we consider the nonlinear Boltzmann equation.
-Using the abstract factorization approach for the linearized Boltzmann equation in the torus plus some additional specific work, we prove that one can ``connect'' the nonlinear theoy and the linearized theory in order to prove the exponential decay of the relative entropy.

-If the reader is searching for a quick overview of our method, a possibility is to go directly to the statement of Corollary \ref{cor:physstat} which is the ``concrete'' version of the abstract method for most applications, and then to the section \ref{sec:boltzmann} for an easy and very short application of the method to the linear Boltzmann equation.
+The second main motivation for the abstract method developed here is considered in other papers \cite{MMcmp,AGGMMS}.
+It concerns the existence, uniqueness and stability of stationary solutions for degenerate perturbations of a known reference equation, when the perturbation makes the steady solutions leave the natural linearization space of the reference equation.
+Further works concerning spatially inhomogeneous granular gases are in progress.